``` ```

 The CUDA Interview

-As a freelance tech journalist, I was granted the exclusive interview with Ian Buck, the architect of CUDA—NVIDIA's parallel computing platform that would eventually enable their leadership in large language models.
+As a freelance tech journalist, I was granted the exclusive interview with Ian Buck, the architect of CUDA, NVIDIA's parallel computing platform that would eventually enable their leadership in accelerated computing.
 That NVIDIA trusted me to tell the story of CUDA to enthusiasts reflected years of building credibility in the hardware community.
 I wrote about the future of accelerated computing in 2010, before most of the industry understood why GPUs would matter beyond graphics, all while doing my orthopaedic surgery residency.

 2013–2024